-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 “That’s what the Voting Rights Act asks of states and political scientists, to our experts and anyone else: Can the data show that this minority group is cohesive and has a candidate of choice?”
 Barreto said.

-During the redistricting process, Barreto was hired by Senate Democrats to weigh in on the Yakima Valley District 15.
+During the redistricting process, Barreto was hired by Senate Democrats to weigh in on Yakima Valley District 15.
 Barreto published an analysis saying the district failed to meet the requirements of the federal Voting Rights Act and would likely not withstand a legal challenge.

 After the commissioners finalized the maps, two opposing lawsuits were filed over voting boundaries in District 15.
 One alleges the new district intentionally dilutes the voice of Latino voters, while the other alleges the boundaries constitute illegal racial gerrymandering.